dscho/pagefind-xkcd-demo/content/comics/2019-12-23-edible-arrangements.md

 [Zoomed in on Cueball and Megan leaning against the tree]

-Megan: That's easy — picking out presents is hard and fruit is delicious.
+Megan: That's easy &mdash; picking out presents is hard and fruit is delicious.

 Cueball: Yeah, true.